Xmaz2150/alx-pre_course/README.md

 My first readme
-I am updating it for the first time
+I am updating it for the first time.